 - Precise.
 If you are testing an application that helps to find accommodation, set a clear task for a user - for example: “find a hotel room in the downtown of X city for two persons under 100 USD per night” and see how users will interact with the application.
 The precision is important in such tests since users download applications to perform certain actions and if programs don’t deliver what they are expected to, users delete them.
 So, set concrete tasks and watch how users perform them in order to see which bottlenecks and stumbling blocks they come across in the process.

 - Actionable.
 Quite often, while conducting usability tests, companies ask users to describe how to perform a certain action.
 This approach may be relevant in some cases, but it’s recommended to ask users to do a certain action instead of describing it.
 The thing is that while describing the experience users tend to be less precise and are more prone to make up things, compared to when they are actually going through the experience.

 - Raw.
 Don’t provide users with directions, suggestions or any other help which can facilitate the completion of the task.
 Such hints prevent you from understanding how users interact with an app.
 Furthermore, by providing them guidance you won’t be able to track their unique user experience since they will just follow your instructions instead of finding their own ways to “communicate” with an app.

 And don’t forget about the report.
 Usability tests, like any other similar exercises, should result in reporting which contains all major highlights of the process, as well as recommendations on how to bridge identified gaps.
-All the insights you’ve defined should be transformed into particular tasks for designer and developer.
+All the insights you’ve defined should be transformed into particular tasks for designers and developers.

 Standard usability testing is aimed at understanding whether the app/website is user-friendly for the target audience.
-Results of tests are then transformed into insights which serve as guidance for the UX designer on how to improve the usability of the website or applications.
+Results of tests are then transformed into insights that serve as guidance for the UX designer on how to improve the usability of the website or applications.
 If done properly, the testing allows to substantially increase the leads’ conversion.